 Producer Veronica So will lead production-focused discussions on how to assemble and collaborate successfully with artists and technologists.
 Technical director Ivaylo Getov will present the technical side of building a world in a video game engine.
 Production designer Shuruq Tramontini will show stages of the production process from concept art to polished product.
 The team will emphasise the relevancy to the metaverse by presenting ways of environmental storytelling in 3D spaces.

 Shuruq Tramontini is a creative technologist bases in Los Angeles.
 Working with game engines and interactive media, she explores relationships between technology, culture and nature.
 She is interested in game mechanisms and interactive game play to explore and provoke potential futures.
-In the past she has worked as the Lead Unity Artist and Production Designer for the anime series Life after BOB: The Chalice Study by Ian Cheng, as well as for first-person PC game Common’Hood.
-Currently she is the Creative Technical Artist on an upcoming real-time project for Pierre Huyghe, as well as adjunct faculty at SCI ARC’s MSC Fiction and Entertainment programme.
+In the past she has worked as the Lead Unity Artist and Production Designer for the anime series Life after BOB: The Chalice Study by Ian Cheng, as well as for first-person PC game Common’Hood and collaborated as the Creative Technical Artist on a real-time project for Pierre Huyghe.
+Currently she is adjunct faculty at SCI ARC’s MSC Fiction and Entertainment programme.

 The project Art in the Age of the Metaverse began in February 2022 with a six-month research in the field conducted by Leonardo Dellanoce and Arthur Steiner, from Memory Gems, who are guiding the project and conference with Hartwig Art Foundation and the Rijksakademie.
 The aim of the Hartwig Art Foundation and the Rijksakademie is to examine the different aspects of contemporary arts in the metaverse in order to explore, prototype and create new support infrastructures for artists and creative practitioners working with and around metaverse technologies (AI, VR, AR, MR, game engines, blockchain and more).
 The international conference in March is organised together with De Balie.